 Stellar is developing a platform for financial technology and products that are seemingly unique when it comes to the overall market.
 In their efforts to develop a global cryptocurrency that is used in all parts of the globe, Stellar has established itself as an important entity.

 Before buying Stellar, look at all of the different options of exchanges, assess how much you’d like to purchase, and which method is best for your (Trading or Buying).
 We recommend you to set your goals first and choose the best cryptocurrency exchange accordingly.

 While the cryptocurrency does not in any way guarantee results, its past performance has indicated large potential gains and swings in price that if captured can yield profitability.
 Overall, XLM is a cryptocurrency to keep an eye out for in 2019.

-This is a subjective question, as both Stellar and Bitcoin have their prospective advantages and pros, with a good amount of equal downside.
-While they are both cryptocurrencies, the Stellar protocol can theoretically, yes, process more transactions per second than Bitcoin can, giving it a higher throughput than Stellar.
-However, Stellar at the same time has sacrificed a level of decentralization in acquiring that said speed that Bitcoin still maintains, so it’s more of a question of assessing which factor you find more important, pure decentralization or faster transaction processing.
+This is a subjective question, as both Stellar and Bitcoin have their prospective pros and cons.
+While they are both cryptocurrencies, the Stellar protocol for example, can process more transactions per second than Bitcoin can, giving it a higher throughput than Stellar.
+However, Stellar at the same time has sacrificed a level of decentralization in acquiring that said speed that Bitcoin still maintains, so it's more of a question of assessing which factor you find more important.

 Stellar is mainly classified into two main pillars, a cryptocurrency as well as a protocol for other financial products or technologies.
 In the form of a cryptocurrency, XLM can be sent and received globally within seconds and confirmed all in one function, something that no other currency has been able to do.
 As a protocol, any project can come and develop on the Stellar protocol and adopt its high throughput performance rate, which is also found to be very high.